RachelFurlong-dev/freelance-web-design-M1/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a Hero Image with Text and two  Call to action buttons "View portfolio" & "Get in touch".
         2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user has two options, click the call to action buttons or scroll down, to learn more about the company.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        2. On the Contact Us Page, after a form response is submitted, the page redirects to a confirmation page with the text "Thank you" and a sentence to say they wil be returning to the home page in 10 seconds.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to look for testimonials to understand what previous clients think of the company and see if they are trusted.

-        1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
+        1. Once the new visitor has checked out the examples of previous work, they will notice the Feedback from clients section.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
         3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.